 I was hoping not to have to work today.
 It is Sunday and I promised myself a little repose.
-So there I was actually lounging on the couch this morning when the news of New York City Mayor Michael Bloomberg’s announcement of the Latch on NYC breastfeeding initiative filtered into my airspace from an NPR podcast.
+So there I was actually lounging on the couch this morning when the news of New York City Mayor Michael Bloomberg’s announcement of the New York City Health Department’s Latch on NYC breastfeeding initiative filtered into my airspace from an NPR podcast.

 I rolled over and groaned into the cushions.
 My hopes for a relaxing day were shattered.
 I intended to glue my attention to the Olympics–one of the rare times I surrender to watching TV– but this report was going to interfere.
 Having just discussed the topic of breastfeeding a few days ago in Blessed Feeding Summer Rerun, I had no choice but to respond to this in a timely manner.
 Water polo and volleyball could wait, but this must be addressed before track and field and gymnastics takes to the screen.

-In brief, Michael Bloomberg did not make up these policies, and in fact, they are not mandates.
-These are recommendations consistent with the guidelines of the Baby Friendly Hospital Initiative.
+In brief, Michael Bloomberg did not make up these policies, and in fact, they are not mandated.
+These are recommendations consistent with the guidelines of the Baby-Friendly Hospital Initiative.
 Other larger jurisdictions have already implemented these policies.
 The intention is not to take choice away from women or to impound life-giving nourishment.
 It will not send women back into the kitchen chained to the stove with babes pulling on the teat as some editorials that I read implied.
-Instead, it is a long overdue remediation of a situation that separated the human species from their species specific milk and compromised in both subtle and profound ways the health of many moms and babes.
+Instead, it is a long-overdue remediation of a situation that separated the human species from their species-specific milk and compromised in both subtle and profound ways the health of many moms and babes.
 The superiority of human milk, as compared to artificial milk or formula, for human babies is not disputed and its immuno-protective properties are well established.
 There are many other benefits as well of mother’s milk as substance and breastfeeding as method.

-Pregnant woman are wooed with coupons, samples and free merchandise.
+Pregnant women are wooed with coupons, samples, and free merchandise.
 New moms are given goodie bags with loyalty promoting formula brands.
 What formula a baby is started on has nothing to do with the baby or the doctor, but by whatever company got their hands on those tiny sucking lips first.
 Where else does this marketing intrusion occur so blatantly in matters related to health?